visit-dav/visit/src/doc/building_visit/Building_Directly_With_CMake.rst

   make -j

 For cases where a *config-site* file will not be used, this must be explicitly indicated by passing ``-DVISIT_CONFIG_SITE=NONE``.
-This is useful in cases where ``-C CMakeCache.txt`` is used, or where all the relevant CMake variables are specified the command-line to CMake itself instead of a *config-site* file.
+This is useful in cases where ``-C CMakeCache.txt`` is used, or where all the relevant CMake variables are specified on the command-line to CMake itself instead of a *config-site* file.

 .. code:: bash